OpenDSA/OpenDSA/RST/en/Development/Recurrence.rst

       &=& 4n - 2 \log n - 4.
       \end{eqnarray*}

-Divide and Conquer Recurrences
+Divide-and-Conquer Recurrences
 ------------------------------

 The third approach to solving recurrences is to take advantage of known theorems that provide the solution for classes of recurrences.
-Of particular practical use is a theorem that gives the answer for a class known as :term:`divide and conquer recurrences`.
+Of particular practical use is a theorem that gives the answer for a class known as :term:`divide-and-conquer recurrences`.
 These have the form

 .. math::